-Beth English is director of the Liechtenstein Institute's Project on Women in the Global Community.
+Beth English is director of the Liechtenstein Institute's Project on Gender in the Global Community.
 She is also an instructor with Princeton University’s Prison Teaching Initiative.
 She received her Ph.D. from the College of William and Mary, where she was a Glucksman Fellow and Visiting Assistant Professor.
 She has also taught at the University of Pennsylvania.
 Her research has been funded by the National Endowment for the Humanities.

 English's research and teaching focus on gender, historical and contemporary labor and working class issues, global economy, and the U.S. and Global Souths.
 She is the co-editor of Global Women's Work in Transition (with Mary E. Frederickson and Olga Sanmiguel-Valderrama, forthcoming, Routledge); author of A Common Thread: Labor, Politics, and Capital Mobility in the Textile Industry; and a contributing author to several edited volumes focusing on gender and on the U.S. South.
 Her recent articles include, “Global Women’s Work: Historical Perspectives on the Textile and Garment Industries” (Journal of International Affairs), and “La mort de Dixie?
 (The Death of Dixie?)”
 (Politique Américaine, with co-author Bryant Simon).
 Her article, "'I . . .
 Have a Lot of Work to Do': Cotton Mill Work and Women's Culture in Matoaca, Virginia, 1888-1895" was recognized as one of the Organization of American Historians' Best American History Essays of 2008 (David Roediger, ed.).